AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

 <a id="opIdAssets_Create Or Update Asset"></a>

 Creates or updates an asset with a specified identifier.
 If the asset already exists, you can specify an If-Match property in the HTTP request header to ensure that the asset is modified only if its version matches.
-To support flexibility, on creation and update, the following rules and behaviors are executed for metadata and stream references on a given asset when that asset is from an asset type.
+To support flexibility on creation and update, the following rules and behaviors are executed for metadata and stream references on a given asset when that asset is from an asset type.

 ### Request
 ```text